![]() |

 railway track.
 During some unfortunate occasions, the reckless truck drivers

-would hit the gates and get them jammed with its locking system resulting in
+would hit the gates and get them jammed with their locking system, resulting in

 inordinate delay in releasing the lock from the gate.
 Sometimes, the trains